Close

-The DOB has released the Proposed Rules for Local Law 97.
+The DOB issued its first major rulemaking for Local Law 97 in December 2022.
 Here’s what you need to know.

-On October 6, the NYC Department of Buildings (DOB) released Proposed Rules for Local Law 97.
+On December 20, 2022, the NYC Department of Buildings (DOB) released rulemaking 103-14 for Local Law 97.
 The comprehensive package answers many remaining questions about the law’s requirements through 2050, aligns the law with New York State climate mandates, and incentivizes building electrification.
 It’s also Mayor Adams’ first major action on Local Law 97, signaling the Administration’s commitment to strong implementation of the law.

 1. 60 New property types added from EPA’s portfolio manager